CocoTheOwner/Decree/README.md

 - Boolean
   - `null/other/flip/toggle` -> Returns null, which means you can take some value (that already exists) and inverse -> save it.
     - You need to use a Boolean (not a boolean) for this to work!
+    - Check the decrees.DecreeSettings class for an implementation of this!
 - Player\*\*
   - `self/me`\* -> Return the current player (unless "self" or "me" is online)
   - `random` -> Return a random online player (unless "random" is online)